Our Ambition is for the UK to be Net Zero by 2030

 2. Ocean rewilding to remove carbon from the atmosphere

-- We need to invest in ocean rewilding to allow natural ecosystems to actively remove carbon dioxide from the atmosphere to achieve negative carbon emissions.
+- We need to recognise the intrinsic link between the ecological and climate crisis and invest in ocean rewilding to allow natural ecosystems to actively remove carbon dioxide from the atmosphere to achieve negative carbon emissions.

 - We need to prevent bail-outs that maintain and perpetuate polluting industries.